-The Bank believes that its exposure to credit risk arises mainly from loans, balances due from credit institutions and the Bank's Financial instruments hold at amortized cost portfolio.
+The Bank believes that its exposure to credit risk arises mainly from loans, balances due from credit institutions and the financial instruments hold at amortized cost portfolio.
 The maximum exposure of the Bank's assets and memorandum items is shown in the credit risk concentration analysis.

 The Bank places limits on the amount of risk for individual counterparties (groups of related counterparties) as well as for industry, geographical, the level of risk and market concentrations.
 The exposure to any single counterparty is further restricted by sub-limits.
-The credit risk concentration is analyzed by estimating the large exposure ratio to the Bank's own funds.
-According to Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012, the Bank treats as high the credit exposure exceeding 10% of the Bank's own funds.
-Any credit exposure to a single customer or a group of related customers may not exceed 25% of the Bank's own funds.
-If a customer is a credit institution or investment firm or group of connected clients, which is composed of one or more credit institutions or investment firms, and the host country of such customer is the European Union or other comparable country (according to 2014/908/EU: Commission Implementing Decision of 12 December 2014 on the equivalence of the supervisory and regulatory requirements of certain third countries and territories for the purposes of the treatment of exposures according to Regulation (EU) No 575/2013 of the European Parliament and of the Council Text with EEA relevance) then total exposure may not exceed 95 percent of the Bank's own funds.
-If such a customer is registered in a country that does not meet the above conditions, the exposure may not exceed 25 per cent of the Bank's own funds.
+The credit risk concentration is analyzed by estimating the large exposure ratio to the Bank's Tier 1 capital.
+According to Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No 648/2012, the Bank treats as high the credit exposure if the exposure value is 10% or more of the Bank's Tier 1 capital.
+Any credit exposure to a single customer or a group of related customers may not exceed 23% of the Bank's Tier 1 capital.
+If a customer is a credit institution or investment firm or group of connected clients, which is composed of one or more credit institutions or investment firms, and the host country of such customer is the European Union or other comparable country (according to 2014/908/EU: Commission Implementing Decision of 12 December 2014 on the equivalence of the supervisory and regulatory requirements of certain third countries and territories for the purposes of the treatment of exposures according to Regulation (EU) No 575/2013 of the European Parliament and of the Council Text with EEA relevance) then total exposure may not exceed 95 percent of the Bank's Tier 1 capital.
+If such a customer is registered in a country that does not meet the above conditions, the exposure may not exceed 23 per cent of the Bank's Tier 1 capital.
 During the reporting period the Bank has complied with the requirements described in this paragraph.